Midnighter: Powers and abilities

 Midnighter's abilities are presented in the character's first appearance, occurring in Stormwatch (vol. 2 #4).
 Midnighter is the product of bioengineered enhancements commissioned by the character of Henry Bendix.
 It is implied (as in the Midnighter solo series (issues #10–16)) that Midnighter was a normal human before enlisting with Stormwatch Black.
-Several storylines have featured the deactivation, over-riding, or removal of the character's enhancements to reduce Midnighter's abilities to those of a normal man.
+Several storylines have featured the deactivation, over-riding, or removalGarth Ennis, Midnighter #1, 2007 of the character's enhancements to reduce Midnighter's abilities to those of a normal man.
 The abortive Team Achilles series suggested that Bendix had "designed" Midnighter and Apollo during his childhood.

 Typically, Midnighter is presented with superhuman strength, speed, reflexes and resilience.
 The character is shown moving faster than both the human and superhuman eye, and in possession of a healing factor that allows him to rapidly recover from injury and illness.
 Storylines have shown Midnighter surviving a broken neck, broken limbs, holes through his chest and burning; the character is also portrayed clearing "AIDS in six weeks".
 Midnighter is capable of surviving in anaerobic environments for short time periods and possesses a secondary replacement heart.
 He also has the power to suppress pain so he can keep fighting when pain would stop a normal person.

 Many writers have referenced Midnighter's trademark ability to predict the unfolding of a battle before it starts.
 Early in Ellis's run on The Authority, the character was described as having a mental combat computer, with neural-inductive implants, which he uses to run through a given combat situation millions of times in his mind, almost instantly covering nearly every possible result before the first punch is even thrown.
 This allows for the perfect response and counterattack, such that if Midnighter can possibly win a battle, he will.
 Ellis portrayed the Midnighter delivering a monologue on this ability to intimidate opponents; Keith Giffen later had the character distribute a business card to this effect, to save time.
-Howard Link of Stormwatch describes such an ingenious ability design as Neurotactical Wetware.
+Howard Link of Stormwatch describes such an ingenious ability design as neurotactical wetware.
 Issue #7 of the Midnighter solo series, written by Brian K. Vaughan, showed the character using this ability regressively, to visualize the desired outcome of a battle and work backwards logically to achieve it.
 The stand-alone Authority graphic novel Human on the Inside, by John Ridley, suggested the ability was reactive, and required an opponent to make a first move to define the possibilities for a response; however, this is contradicted by numerous earlier and later comics.
 Midnighter was also unable to use this ability against the Joker due to the latter's extreme insanity, implying that Midnighter's ability to predict attacks in opponents with unpredictable nature is useless.
 Also, his attack prediction abilities can be thrown off by enemies who are faster than him.